-II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) [The Review Committee must specify the minimum number of core faculty and/or the core faculty-resident ratio] [The Review Committee may further specify requirements regarding dedicated time for core faculty members] [The Review Committee may specify requirements specific to associate program director(s)] II.C.
-Program Coordinator II.C.1.
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) The faculty must include at least two core faculty members.
+(Detail) II.C.
+Program Coordinator

+Allergy and Immunology ©2022 Accreditation Council for Graduate Medical Education (ACGME)

+II.C.1.
 There must be a program coordinator.
+(Core)

-(Core) II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) [The Review Committee must further specify minimum dedicated time for the program coordinator.] - and Intent: The requirement does not address the source of funding provide the specified salary support.
+II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core)

+II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program. ^(Core)

+Number of Approved Resident Positions Minimum FTE

+1-6 0.3

+7-10 0.4

+Background and Intent: The requirement does not address the source of funding required to provide the specified salary support.